Do you want to add a Trello-like Kanban board to your WordPress website?

 Trello is a powerful collaboration tool that enables you to organize projects using a Kanban board to create a unique visual workflow so you can manage projects and increases productivity.

 You can leave messages and comments to teammates entirely within the platform, too.

 However, Trello is a freemium tool and its free version only allows you to create a limited number of boards and offers limited customization, integration, and role management.

 Additionally, many Kanban board features in Trello are locked behind a premium subscription.

 What is a Kanban Board?

-A Kanban board is a workflow visualization tool that helps you optimize your processes and track progress of each task.
+A Kanban board is a digital project management tool that helps you optimize your processes and track the progress of each task.
 This increases the workflow efficiency of the team by allowing them to set clear goals.